LucasJMO/E6Plus/classes/Assassin.md

 **Nerves of the Killer**:  A 5th level assassin gains a limited immunity to compulsion and charm effects.
 While studying a target for a Death Attack, and for one round afterward, he counts as if he were within a protection from evil effect.
 This does not confer a deflection bonus to AC.

 **Palm Weapon**(Su): A 6th level assassin may conceal weapons with supernatural skill.
-Any weapon concealed with Sleight of Hand cannot be found with Divination magic.
+Any weapon concealed with Sleight of Hand gains a +5 to avoid detection via Spot check and cannot be found with Divination magic.

 **Poisonmaster**: A 6th level assassin can create short term poisons.
 By expending an entire healer's kit worth of materials and an hour of time, he can synthesize short term poisons which degrade to uselessness after one week.